Key Takeaways

 5. Upselling and Cross-Selling: Offer complementary products or services to existing customers.
 Upselling and cross-selling techniques can boost the average transaction value.

-6 Tips for Maximising Net Income
+6 Tips for Maximizing Net Income

 1. Monitor Expenses: Regularly review and track expenses to identify areas where you can cut costs.
 Streamline operations and eliminate unnecessary expenditures.